WiFi Analytics vs. Beacon Analytics – Which is the best location intelligence setup for retail stores?

 - Needs power source.
 If powered by battery cells, it can run out

 Comparing WiFi vs Beacon

 80% of shoppers are online before they go to a store.
 In a store, conversion rates are higher, return rates are lower and best of all, shoppers spend more money in stores than online.
-A combination of WiFi, beacons and a location based multi-channel engagement platform is what physical stores need to beat online store experiences out of the park.
+A combination of WiFi Access Points and a location analytics platform is what physical stores need to beat online store experiences out of the park.

 Here’s an infographic on WiFi Analytics vs. Beacon Analytics:

 Analytics solve one part of your problems.
 A product like Proximity MX will help you derive meaningful insights from visitors and engage them at your physical locations.
 Request a demo to learn how.